syncwerk/syncwerk-manager/README.md

-# Seafile Manager (Alpha Version)
+# Syncwerk Manager (Alpha Version)
-The Seafile manager provides easy installation of the Seafile server and management for various Seafile related tasks from the Linux command line.
-It makes heavy usage of the Seafile WebAPI.
+The Syncwerk manager provides easy installation of the Syncwerk server and management for various Syncwerk related tasks from the Linux command line.
+It makes heavy usage of the Syncwerk WebAPI.

-Due to the very early state of the Seafile manager things will very likely break and therefore can harm productive Seafile server installation severely.
+Due to the very early state of the Syncwerk manager things will very likely break and therefore can harm productive Syncwerk server installation severely.
 Data loss is very well possible at this stage.
 If you care about your data, don't use it on production systems.

-All actions are logged to `~/seafile-manager_${SERVER_ADDRESS}).log`
+All actions are logged to `~/syncwerk-manager_${SERVER_ADDRESS}).log`

 ## Requirements